GRESB/api-docs/source/includes/_oauth2.md

 # API Authorization

 The GRESB API uses OAuth 2.0 protocol to securely authorize accounts.
-Each request made to the GRESB API requires an access token.
-The process for doing this is outlined below.
+Each request made to the GRESB API requires an access token unique to your application.
+The process for obtaining an access token is outlined below.

 ## Registering you Application

 **1. Obtain Oauth 2.0 Credentials**

 Before receiving an access token, you must register your application and obtain OAuth credentials.
-This will include a unique `client id` and `client_secret`.
-Ensure that you are logged into your GRESB account, then add your application to `https://www.gresb.com/oauth/applications`.
+This will include a unique `client_id` and `client_secret`.
+First, ensure that you are logged into your GRESB account, then add your application to `https://www.gresb.com/oauth/applications`.
 You will need to include a name and one or more redirect URIs.

 **New Application**